EvanKaeding/GDC-Exhibitors-2018/README.md

 I wanted to take a closer look at who was exhibiting at GDC this year, so I decided to take a data-driven approach.
 Have a look!

+### Following Along

+I crafted this markdown file so that you can follow along and build the visualizations on your own machine.
+Simply clone the repository into your local working directory and get started.

+Keep in mind that I won't be sharing my Clearbit API key, so if you want to do your own analysis, you'll obviously want to get your own API key.
+Save it as a character vector as `key.rda` in your working directory.
+Your first 50 API calls are free, so you'll get about 20% of the data.

+If you don't want to make API calls to Clearbit, I recommend just commenting out the code block.
+I'll alert you as to where that is and what to comment out.

 ### Importing and Downloading Data on the Exhibitors

 First, we'll need to start with a list of the exhibitors.
 Well, not a `list` per se, but at the very least something that we can use to identify each of the companies exhibiting at GDC.
 Fortunately, the folks at GDC make this readily available at this link [here](%5Bhttp://expo.gdconf.com/2018/exhibitor-list/).